 Folates and folic acid supplements

-You should take a 400mcg supplement (or more if advised by your doctor) daily up to the 12th week of your pregnancy.
-The amount of natural folates needed from your diet is also higher throughout pregnancy (100mcg extra – 300mcg in total) so you should also try to consume more foods that contain folate (the natural form of folic acid).
-These are foods such as fruits (e.g. oranges), green leafy vegetables, brown rice, potatoes and foods fortified with folic acid e.g. bread and breakfast cereals.
-Below is an example of how you can get 300mcg of folate from foods in your daily diet (quoted folate content is approximate):
+You should take a 400 mcg supplement (or more if advised by your doctor) daily up to the 12th week of your pregnancy.
+You should also try to consume more foods that contain folate (the natural form of folic acid).
+These are foods such as fruits (e.g. oranges and berries), green leafy vegetables, beetroot and foods fortified with folic acid e.g. bread and breakfast cereals.

 Vitamin D supplements